How to Add Social Media Icons to an Email Signature

 Now that you know how fragile Instagram's draft system can be, here are a few best practices to protect your hard work and streamline your creative process.

 Don't type a long, thoughtful caption directly into Instagram for the first time.
-Use a separate notes app on your phone, Google Docs, or a project management tool.
+For tips on how to write Instagram captions effectively, use a separate notes app on your phone, Google Docs, or a project management tool.
 This creates an automatic backup.
 If your draft vanishes, you won't lose your brilliantly crafted copy along with it.
 This also makes it easier to edit and review your text on a larger screen.

 Before you hit "Save Draft" on an edited Story or Reel, hit the download button first.
 Save a copy of the finished video (with stickers, text, and music) to your camera roll.
 This gives you a finished asset that you can re-upload easily if the draft fails to save or gets deleted.
 It's a simple, extra step that can save you hours of re-editing.